liudf0716/apfree-wifidog/README.md

 > Efficent

-apfree-wifidog's http request-response is more short, u can find statistic data in our test document
+apfree-wifidog's http request-response is more quick, u can find statistic data in our test document

 > More features